andreizhirnov/data-conscious-marginal-effects/using-DAME-in-R-with-annotations.md

 ![](doc-files/R-fig/n-cp2-1.png)

-### Computing and plotting DAME of the registration closing date
+### Computing and plotting DAME of registration closing date

 Turning to DAME, we can use a similar syntax as before and, since `neweduc` takes only 8 unique values, we can bin the observations by the